wp-plugins/crayon-syntax-highlighter/readme.txt

 = 1.9.1 =
 * Added Assembly (x86)
+* Standardised the toolbar buttons, now they use CSS spriting and have the same colour
 * Changed Theme CSS background to avoid conflicts with themes that affect TD tags

 = 1.9.0 =